 University Of Maryland Medical Center Alcohol And Drug Abuse Program is an addiction treatment center located at 1001 West Pratt Street, 2nd Floor in the 21223 zip code in Baltimore, MD.

 It is operated by the State government.
-University Of Maryland Medical Center Alcohol And Drug Abuse Program provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by University Of Maryland Medical Center Alcohol And Drug Abuse Program include counseling for trauma victims, rational emotive behavioral therapy and motivational interviewing.
-University Of Maryland Medical Center Alcohol And Drug Abuse Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin treatment and intensive outpatient heroin treatment program.
-It also provides residential treatment for dual diagnosis and residential heroin addiction treatment.
+University Of Maryland Medical Center Alcohol And Drug Abuse Program provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by University Of Maryland Medical Center Alcohol And Drug Abuse Program include matrix model, motivational interviewing and trauma counseling.
+University Of Maryland Medical Center Alcohol And Drug Abuse Program provides outpatient heroin treatment, intensive outpatient heroin treatment and regular outpatient heroin treatment.
+It also provides inpatient treatment for co-occurring mental health and heroin use and residential treatment for heroin use.

 Here are the full facility listing details on University of Maryland Medical Center Alcohol and Drug Abuse Program in Baltimore, MD: